Whether you wish to write for video games, cinema, television or digital media this course will provide you with the skills you need.

 - Writers who are interested in acquiring the skills to adapt existing work for screen

 You will need to complete four 30-credit modules and one 60-credit project (180 credits in total).
+All modules on the course are compulsory and must be passed in order to complete the award.

 |Storytelling for Script & Screen